Park College of Engineering and Technology

 Park College of Engineering and Technology is a college of engineering situated in Kaniyur, 15 km from the Coimbatore International Airport, in Tamil Nadu, India.
 It is affiliated to Anna University, Chennai, which is the top 5th university of India and approved by All India Council for Technical Education.
 The college has been accorded ISO 9002 Certificate.

 History

-The Park College of Engineering and Technology was started in 1997 and is situated on the National Highway NH 47 in Kaniyur, 28 km east from the industrial city of Coimbatore in Tamil Nadu.
+The Park College of Engineering and Technology (PCET) was started in 1997 and is situated on the National Highway NH 47 in Kaniyur, 28 km east from the industrial city of Coimbatore in Tamil Nadu.
 It is located on 30 acres of land surrounded by green fields and coconut groves on its three sides, and industry on the other.